C23-PS293-LifeMate/Cloud-Computing/readme.md

 With LifeMate, you can effortlessly track your health metrics and receive personalized predictions.
 Our app currently predicts BMI and stress levels, helping you understand your body mass index and manage stress effectively.
 But we don't stop there – we're continuously expanding our predictive capabilities to cover a range of diseases and conditions.

 # Features
-- Account registration and logging in
-- Check you BMI level and Stress score
-- Get recomendation according your BMI level and Stress score
-- Save history every time you check Check you BMI level and Stress score
-- And more!

-## Usage
 Using the api could be done by making a request to external ip of the compute engine in use and port, the list of routes that can be used is:
 - /register, this route could be used to register a new user to the database
 - /login, this route could be used to do a log in to an user account that has been registered and get the login token